EXPLAINER: How Trump allies may be pushed to testify in Ga.

 No. Unlike a regular grand jury, a special grand jury can subpoena a target of an investigation.
 But the special grand jury can’t issue an indictment.
 When it’s done with its investigation, the special grand jury will issue recommendations.
 Willis is not bound by the special grand jury’s recommendations, and it’s ultimately her decision whether to seek an indictment from a regular grand jury.

-Anyone who is subpoenaed can assert the Fifth Amendment right against self-incrimination when being questioned before a special grand jury.
+Anyone who is subpoenaed can assert the Fifth Amendment right against self-incrimination when being questioned before a special grand jury, Skandalakis said.

 IS IT POSSIBLE THAT TRUMP COULD BE SUBPOENAED?

 Yes.
 Willis could use this process to try to compel testimony from the former president.
-Given his past record in legal cases, it’s likely that would lead to a drawn-out fight in the courts.
+Given his past record in legal cases, that could lead to a drawn-out fight in the courts.

 WHAT CHARGES ARE PROSECUTORS CONSIDERING?